matin/garth/README.md

 ### Authentication

-The most important reasoning was building a library with authentication that worked on [Google Colab](https://colab.research.google.com/) and didn't require Cloudscraper.
+The most important reasoning is to build a library with authentication that works on [Google Colab](https://colab.research.google.com/) and doesn't require tools like Cloudscraper.
 Garth, in comparison:

 1. Uses the same embedded SSO as the mobile app
-1. Only requires `requests`
+1. Only requires `requests` as a dependency
 1. Supports MFA
-1. Supports saving and resuming sessions to avoid the need to log in each time you run a script—particularly useful if you have MFA enabled
+1. Supports saving and resuming sessions to avoid the need to log in each time you run a script, which is particularly useful if you have MFA enabled
-1. Appears to be working on Google Colab thus far
+1. Appears to be working on Google Colab thus far 🤞

 ### Python 3.10+